Fall Favorites of the OBX

 The Outer Banks really shines in the summer time, but fall is another great opportunity for an OBX escape.
 Here are some of our favorite parts of autumn on the coast.

-Over the dunes and away from the beach, there are some great nature trails that would be excellent for walking while the leaves change.
-Enjoy the beauty of Nags Heads Woods without swatting at mosquitos or over-heating.
+Over the dunes and away from the beach, there are some great nature trails that are excellent for walking while the leaves change.
+Enjoy the beauty of Nags Heads Woods without swatting at mosquitos or over-heating or check out the trails at Jockey's Ridge State Park.
 We have a guide to the best nature trails our barrier island has to offer.

 More Pet-Friendly